top of page

 COMING SOON

-Providing environmental managers and policymakers with expert advice on the presence and importance of mangroves in specific areas.
-Assessing risks to mangroves near operational works like dredging or reclamation and recommending monitoring systems to ensure construction activities proceed with appropriate warnings if necessary.
+We provide environmental managers and policymakers with expert advice on the presence and importance of mangroves in specific areas.
+We assess risks to mangroves near operational works like dredging or reclamation and recommend monitoring systems to ensure construction activities proceed with appropriate warnings if necessary.

 Expert advice on mangroves and tidal wetlands